 As Primetals Technologies strives to reach the highest levels of customer satisfaction for all of its products and services, the teams involved in the company’s recent aluminium-rolling projects are proud of the excellent feedback they have received from producers.
 One highly successful project was completed in 2019: China’s largest foil producer, Jiangsu Dingsheng Aluminium (Dingsheng), contracted Primetals Technologies to upgrade and extend three of its production sites.
 For this project, Primetals Technologies supplied 60 sets of Air-Bearing ShapeMeters in addition to ISV Spray Bars, roll load cylinder position measurement transducers, and four packages of spare parts.

 On completion, Dong Qingliang, Director of Engineering at Dingsheng New Materials Group, said: “Primetals Technologies has met our requirements—and has helped us to reduce investments in our new projects, improve product quality, secure a competitive advantage, and be profitable in the market.”
 He added that, “so far, all of our projects with Primetals Technologies have been completed on time, and final acceptance has been straightforward.
 Our expectations were fully met.”

 EARNING THE CROWN

-Primetals Technologies is renowned for its engineering and plant-building competence across the entire spectrum of aluminum-rolling technologies.
-With continued emphasis on developing and implementing superior solutions for the rolling of aluminum, Primetals Technologies remains focused on ensuring that the “metal of kings” will rightly take its crown as the “king of metals”—in terms of quality, dimensional tolerance, and productivity.
+Primetals Technologies is renowned for its engineering and plant-building competence across the entire spectrum of aluminium-rolling technologies.
+With continued emphasis on developing and implementing superior solutions for the rolling of aluminium, Primetals Technologies remains focused on ensuring that the “metal of kings” will rightly take its crown as the “king of metals”—in terms of quality, dimensional tolerance, and productivity.